When delivering bad news, you risk people’s emotional response to that news being attached to their liking for you.

-Have a Clear Understanding of the Causing Factors
+Have a Clear Understanding of the Causal Factors

 Communicating bad news without knowing what exactly happened is frustrating to the listener.
 People’s first reaction to hearing bad news will be to ask questions along the lines of, “How’d this happen?”
 Make sure that you’re well studied on the happenings surrounding the news at hand.
 Ensure that you know which causing factors led to the issues you’re presenting, and clearly identify each step along the way that went wrong.